Chapter Three: Nightmares

 Grandfather Van had been a Buddhist monk until he fell in love with a young nun.
 He left the monastery with her to start a family, and became the wise man of his village.
 Michael remembered him well, a small, wizened man with bright black eyes, his face a parchment mask of wrinkles.
 When the war in Vietnam ended, he and his family escaped from the government’s persecution of those who had assisted the CIA, and was granted American citizenship at the request of the grateful soldiers he had served with.

 He was fond of his grandson and his friends, and fed them sticky rice sweets and small oranges.
 Then he would take up his prayer beads and kneel before the altar that contained the large brass Buddha and the offerings he put in front of it.
-His room smelled of a combination of incense and liniment and was not an unpleasant place to be, even when he made the boys kneel behind him and listen as he chanted a prayer that only Short Round could understand.
+His room smelled of a combination of incense and liniment he used and was not an unpleasant place to be, even when he made the boys kneel behind him and listen as he chanted a prayer that only Short Round could understand.
 The prayers somehow always made the boys feel good, even as they fled the old man’s room and escaped outside to their bikes.